 The Aerospace Industry Uses the Onsight Augmented Reality Platform

-Onsight is used to rapidly respond to MRO field situations and aircraft manufacturing processes.
-Aviation manufacturers and suppliers, service companies, and airlines can use this technology to deliver faster turn-around on Aircraft on Ground (AOG) situations and increase cost savings in new aircraft manufacturing processes by engaging remote experts using the platform’s live video collaboration capabilities.
+Augmented reality in aviation is used to rapidly respond to MRO field situations and aircraft manufacturing processes.
+Aviation manufacturers and suppliers, service companies, and airlines can use technology like Onsight to deliver faster turn-around on Aircraft on Ground (AOG) situations and increase cost savings in new aircraft manufacturing processes by engaging remote experts using the platform’s live video collaboration capabilities.

 Field inspectors and engineers share live video and collaborate with remote specialists from the side of the aircraft using Onsight Connect on smartphones and tablets.
 Reports, findings, manuals, and other relevant data can be stored on a knowledge base, the Onsight Workspace.
 Onsight Workspace creates an integrated knowledge base including images and recordings that are automatically tagged with relevant IoT data and using AI computer vision to further enable effective training and onboarding of workforces.